What is Computer and Information Technologies?

 Today, computers, networks and related technology are used in homes, small businesses, hospitals and large corporations; all of which need qualified people to install and maintain their information systems.

-The Computers and Information Technology Program offers a variety of choices for people seeking entry-level jobs as well as currently employed people who wish to enhance their skills.
+The Computer and Information Technologies (CIT) Program offers a variety of choices for people seeking entry-level jobs as well as currently employed people who wish to enhance their skills.

 Upon completion, the graduate will be qualified to take industry designed and recognized certification examinations.
 Employment opportunities include entry-level positions in installation and administration of local and wide area networks in medium to large businesses and organizations, and computer network administration positions in small businesses.